"This is sublime! Truly brilliant, I love the sound, don’t mess with it!"

 Little Geneva began recording their debut album, KIN, at Peter Gabriels' world-class Real World Studios in 2019.
 Due to the pandemic, however, the album had to be completed at the band’s home studio in Wiltshire, something which the band believe has led to something much more interesting...

 "Pure analogue, tube driven tones were captured at Real World, while the more modesty equipped – but considerably cheaper – sessions at our home studio, allowed us to indulge in all night experimentation.
 The best of both worlds!"

 ‘KIN’ is set for release July 31st 2020.

-"That was an excellent gig last, and i'm a terrible snob!
-I hope you're headlining a bunch of festivals soon. you deserve it!"
+"That was an excellent gig last night, and I'm a terrible snob!
+I hope you're headlining a bunch of festivals soon – you deserve it"